jeffinjude/react-udemy-tutorial/http--05-finished/README.md

-This is the project to demonstrate basics of react.
+This project demonstartes calling rest api from react using axios.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).